Representative Cases: Our Reputation For Results Record Of Success

 - A middle-aged woman fell at a grocery store and injured her back when she slipped in a puddle of water that was leaking from the roof.
 The grocery store denied any knowledge of problems with the roof, however, we discovered that they had been warned they needed a new roof as it had previously leaked in the same area.
 The case was settled after successful mediation.

 - A woman was riding her bicycle when she encountered a portion of the bike path that had been ripped out, causing her to fall and sustain multiple injuries.
-A utilities company had destroyed a portion of the path in order to repair underground cables.
+A utility company had destroyed a portion of the path in order to repair underground cables.
 The company did not properly repair the path, nor did the place any barricades to warn riders of the condition.
 The parties mediated the case and a settlement was reached.

 - A tri-athlete died during participation of a nationally recognized triathlon event.
 Due to more participants in the event than were reported to the appropriate park district, there were not enough lifeguards available to observe the participants during the swim portion of the event.
 The defendant did not inform the relevant municipal authority of the correct number of participants and the tri-athlete unfortunately drowned during the event.
 The case was successfully resolved by settlement.